ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Related Work

 \subsection{Bi-source Dense Prediction}

 The dense prediction field has a large number of branches, and they have a variety of data forms and task objectives.
 The bi-source dense prediction tasks can be summarized based on task attributes as listed in Tab.~\ref{tab:task}.
-From the forms of inputs, there are two categories: \textit{single-modal data source} and \textit{multi-modal data source}.
+From the forms of inputs, there are two categories: \textit{single-modal data source} from the same type of sensor, and \textit{multi-modal data source} from different types of sensors, which introduces auxiliary information such as depth and infrared radiation.
 According to the attributes of objects, they can be divided into three aspects: \textit{class-agnostic}, \textit{single-class}, and \textit{multi-class} tasks.
 In addition, their outputs are \textit{complete region segmentation} ({\em i.e.}, confidence or binary map) or \textit{rough point location} ({\em i.e.}, density estimation).
 Motivated by these considerations, we select several representative bi-source tasks to explore the general modeling in this work.
 As shown in Tab.~\ref{tab:task}, they cover all the aforementioned task attributes.